 According to the most recent data from June Estonia.
-Sweden, Finland, the Netherlands, Luxem-2019 FDI into Estonia has decreased but EU countries are responsible for the highest share in FDI in
+Sweden, Finland, the Netherlands, Luxembourg, Lithuania, and Latvia make up over 80% of Estonian FDI.

 Estonian language is the official state language parallel to Estonian is widespread in public spaces

 4.2 PROPORTION OF THE POPULATION PROFICIENT IN THE MOST COMMON LANGUAGES OF THE WEST (ENGLISH, FRENCH, GERMAN, SPANISH) 4.5/6